-The STIPA calculation program is designated as option no 13 on the Nor140.
+The STIPA calculation program is designated as an option in the sound level meter.
 The option may be activated when the instrument is first delivered or installed on the sound level meter at a latter date.
 Please contact your local Norsonic dealer or the factory if you want your instrument upgraded with this option.